A Public Service Announcement for Mother's Day

 As we approach Mother's Day, I would just like to give the following advice: please, do not wish *random women* a "Happy Mother's Day."

-Honestly, I stopped going out in public on Mother's Day anymore.
+Honestly, a few years ago, I stopped going out in public on Mother's Day.
 With my own mom living far away, and having no kids, I just don't feel like being around those who are celebrating.
-And I don't want to ever be subjected to anyone who might wish me a Happy Mother's Day again, like those times it happened in the past, which precipitated my desire to stay in for the day.
+And I don't want to ever be subjected to anyone who might wish me a Happy Mother's Day again, like those times it happened in the past, which has precipitated my desire to stay in for the day.

 If you want to be nice, saying something like, "Happy Springtime!" should do the trick just fine.
 The purpose of your desire to wish someone a "happy something or other" is to show kindness & manners.
 For some, skipping the assumption of their happiness in motherhood is the best way to do so.

-...for some, skipping the assumption of their happiness in motherhood is the best way to show manners during Mother's Day...
+...for some, skipping the assumption of their happiness in motherhood is the best way to show manners and kindness during Mother's Day...